kmnunley/Blender-GCode-Importer/README.md

 ## About

-Blender GCode Importer is a simple plug-in that translates printer GCode into Bezier curves in Blender.
+Blender GCode Importer is a simple plug-in that translates printer GCode into Bezier curve paths in Blender.
 This results in a very performant representation of the object in a highly customizable format.

 ## Installation
 To install the plugin, download the repository.
 Then go to Preferences > Addons and click the Install button.
 Find the gcode_importer.py file from the repository and click install.

-## Common Uses
+## Usage
-WIP
+To import a GCode file to Blender, simply go to File > Import and select the GCode option.
+In the new file browser window, find and select the .gcode file you would ike to import, then click 'Import Gcode'

 ## FAQ
-WIP
+**How long do models take to import?**<br>
+This depends heavily on the computer you are running on, but imports can take anywhere from just a couple seconds to several minutes depening on the size and complexity of the model that is being imported.

+**How do I give the imported paths thickness?**<br>
+These options can be found in the Properties area (bottom right panel in the default layout) when a path is selected.
+Under the 'Object Data Properties' tab there is a 'Geometry' dropdown.
+Under this dropdown, the two most useful values are 'Extrusion' and 'Bevel'.
+Adjust these values until the desired look of the model has been reached.

 ## Planned Features
 - Add import options for things such as skipping layers, path resolution, or defining custom GCode parameters.